PYTHON

 print(employee_dict.get("email", "Not available")) # Outputs: Not available

-Modifying and Adding Python Dictionary Values
+Modifying and Adding Dictionary Values

-You can use an assignment (=) to add or modify a value in a Python dictionary or add a new key-value pair.
+You can use an assignment (=) to add or modify a value in a dictionary or add a new key-value pair.
 To modify an existing value, simply use its associated key.
 To append a new value, assign it to a key not yet present in the dictionary.

 employee_dict["age"] = 31 # Update an existing key